 The obligatory structural subject position of [S[VO]] languages such as English is known to be an extraction 'island'.
 The Subject Condition (Chomsky 1973) rules out the extraction from subjects, and the bot correctly identifies the ungrammatical pattern.
 Much later, Chomsky (2008, ex.
-19) notes that subjects of infinitival constructions such as in Query 24 are not opaque for extraction and judges them as acceptable and grammatical.
+19) notes that subjects of infinitival constructions such as the following are not opaque for extraction and judges9 them as acceptable and grammatical.